wknishio/variable-terminal/readme.txt

 * Commands *VTAUDIOLINK or *VTAL toggle audio chat communication.
 * Commands *VTBELL or *VTBL play remote system audio alert.

-There are more exclusive commands in client console and server console:
+There are more internal commands in client console and server console:

-* Commands *VTHELP or *VTHLP show a list of available exclusive commands.
+* Commands *VTHELP or *VTHLP show a list of available internal commands.
-* Commands *VTHELP [COMMAND] or *VTHLP [CMD] show more details about specific exclusive commands.
+* Commands *VTHELP [COMMAND] or *VTHLP [CMD] show more details about specific internal commands.

 ## Building from sources